Learn skills and strategies to become a seed educator/activist in your community!

 What are the hours of Seed School and when should I plan to arrive and leave?

-Please plan on arriving Saturday, September 30th to be ready to start the following morning at 9:30 a.m.
-Sunday, October 1st will be a longer day to accommodate orientation and ice-breakers and will run until 8 p.m.
+Please plan on arriving by Sunday, October 1st to be ready to start an orientation and icebreaker session at 4:00 p.m.
 Monday through Friday, we will start at 9:30 a.m. and end at 5:30 p.m.

 Class wraps on Friday, which sometimes runs a little late due to graduation.
 You may want to consider staying until Saturday morning as students typically like to celebrate in the evening of graduation with a shared meal or at a restaurant.
 If you need to leave before 5:30 p.m. on Friday, please make sure you have made transportation arrangements and let us know so we may have a proper send-off before you leave.

 I will be flying in.
 What are the best airports to arrive at?

 Denver International Airport (DIA) is the closest airport, about a half hour away.

 What kind of financial arrangements do I need to make?